Banstead War Memorial.

 At the start of the Second World War, Chamberlain's Government recognised that airpower was vital to an eventual allied victory and that in the coming struggle there would be a need for intensive aircrew training programmes to produce pilots and crews for the Royal Air Force.

-At its peak in 1943/44 over 100,000 Canadians were directly employed by the BCATP in 111 units across Canada which was to train 137,910 aircrew.
-The BCATP plan ended officially on March 31st 1945, but Royal Canadian Air Force (RCAF) continued to process the crews being trained within the scheme for another year, particularly as the war against Japan continued.
+At its peak in 1943/44 over 100,000 Canadians were directly employed by the BCATP in 111 units across Canada which was to train 137,910 aircrew, and Gordon Hammond was to become one of these.

 By early 1944 the BCATP in Canada operated on such a large scale that the needs for aircrew in Europe, seen as the priority for the early war years, were at last being met and even exceeded.
 It was therefore decided to allocate aircrew to Air Command South East Asia (ACSEA or SEAC) for operations against the Japanese.